-The Metalor Compliance and Due Diligence system is global, standardised, and centralised.
+The Metalor Compliance and Due Diligence system is global, standar-dised, and centralised.
 That means that the same criteria and processes are applicable regarding the onboarding and monitoring of customers and transactions, irrespective of the location of the customer, where it does business, or with which Metalor entity it deals.
 Furthermore, while the compliance work may be deployed in different regions of the world, the Metalor decision-making process regarding onboarding and monitoring of customers is performed in Switzerland by the Compliance Committee, a governance body that requires unanimity to adopt decisions.

 From the anti-money-laundering perspective, the Metalor Compliance system is audited by the Swiss Authorities on a yearly basis.
-Metalor is subject to the Supervisory Authority of the Swiss Financial Market (FINMA) and audits are carried out by independent, external audit firms.
+Metalor used to be subject to the Supervisory Authority of the Swiss Financial Market (FINMA).
+Following changes in Swiss regulations, as per 1st January 2023, Metalor is no longer supervised by FINMA but by the Central office for precious metals control (Bureau central du contrôle des métaux précieux, BCMP).
+Audits are carried out by independent, external audit firms.